Exponential moments of affine processes: Proofs for complex moments of affine processes

-We are now prepared to prove Proposition \ref{c blow up after r} for $D=S_d^+$, $d\geq 2$: \begin{proof} According to \cite[Theorem 4.14]{cfmt} for any affine process $X$ (with diffusion coefficient $\alpha$) there exists a linear automorphism $g$ of $S_d^+$ such that the affine process $Y=g(X)$ has diffusion coefficient $\widetilde{\alpha}=\diag(I_r,0)$, where $I_r$ is the $r\times r$ unit matrix, and $r=\rank(\alpha)$.
-According to our assumption $r=0$ or $r=d$ (see Remark \ref{rem assumption matrix}), and linear transformations do not affect the blow up relation (between the real and complex-valued solutions) we are about to prove here.
+\begin{pf} According to \citet{cfmt}, Theorem~4.14, for any affine process $X$ (with diffusion coefficient $\alpha$) there exists a linear automorphism $g$ of $S_d^+$ such that the affine process $Y=g(X)$ has diffusion coefficient $\widetilde{\alpha}=\diag(I_r,0)$, where $I_r$ is the $r\times r$ unit matrix, and $r=\rank(\alpha)$.
+According to our assumption $r=0$ or $r=d$ (see Remark~\ref{rem assumption matrix}), and linear transformations do not affect the blow-up relation (between the real and complex-valued solutions) we are about to prove here.
 Hence we may without loss of generality assume that $\alpha=0$ or $\alpha=I$.